CALL US! 1-415-766-2722 Fun@SanFranciscoJeepTours.com

 • Matrix 4 (2022)

-27. San Francisco’s Musical Legacy:
+33. San Francisco’s Musical Legacy

 San Francisco has given birth to legendary bands like The Grateful Dead, Jefferson Airplane, Santana, and Metallica, among others.
 The city’s music scene has left an indelible mark on the world.
-(Metallica started in SOCAL but moved to the Bay Area only after the late great bass pioneer Cliff Burton agreed to join the band – only if they moved to San Francisco! we will take that as a win for the Bay Area music scene)
+(Metallica started in SOCAL but moved to the Bay Area only after the late great bass pioneer Cliff Burton agreed to join the band—only if they moved to San Francisco!
+We will take that as a win for the Bay Area music scene.)

-Tony Fischer, CC BY 2.0 <https://creativecommons.org/licenses/by/2.0>, via Wikimedia Commons
+Haight Street Mural with Hendrix, Joplin and Garcia Photo by: Tony Fischer, CC BY 2.0 , via Wikimedia Commons

-29. Birthplace of Famous Actors:
+35. Birthplace of Famous Actors

 San Francisco has been the birthplace of many famous actors, including Robin Williams, Clint Eastwood, and Danny Glover.
 It’s also the hometown of Rob Schneider, Liev Schreiber, Alicia Silverstone, Margaret Cho, Leslie Mann, Dianna Agron, and Cheryl Burke.
 Talk about a star-studded city!

-35. Not a cheap place to hang out.
+36. Not a cheap place to hang out.
 Great city to be wealthy.

-36. San Francisco’s Sports Legacy:
+37. San Francisco’s Sports Legacy

 The city boasts a rich sports history, with successful teams like the San Francisco Giants (baseball), the Golden State Warriors (basketball), and the San Francisco 49ers (football).
 The local sports culture runs deep, and fans are passionate about their teams.

-37. San Francisco’s Love for Nature:
+38. San Francisco’s Love for Nature

 Despite being a bustling metropolis, San Francisco is surrounded by natural beauty.
 From the majestic redwoods of Muir Woods to the stunning coastal views of Point Reyes, nature is always within reach for San Franciscans looking to escape the urban jungle.